- Hide menu

 Whenever I surprise a mule deer doe or fawn, and alarmingly their heads pop out of the forage like a jack-in-the-box, appearing as though they just got out of the beauty parlor, their oversized, ever alert, ears reaching for the sky, their eyes wide and big as saucers they always demonstrate why “doe-eyed” has become a cliché for beautiful, innocent eyes.
-Beautiful in a different masculine way, majestic bucks proudly show off their headgear, large or small, like an organic statue of David.

 Native American legend across the country holds that the Great Spirit built the land, made the seas, and filled both well with animals and people: Long, long ago when the Great Waters surged in a blind and shoreless world, the gigantic beaver swam and dove and spoke with the Great Spirit.

 In July of 2012 I got some great news when I heard the Baron had made it through another winter, I knew where I would be as soon as late September arrived.
 With the arrival of Autumn my priorities were divided between the elk rut, the moose rut, and fall colors but I was still checking often for the Baron.
 After multiple strikeouts I finally found him.